 A number of different descriptors are provided to help estimate the risk impact - service performance, reputation and financial cost.
-The purpose of multiple descriptors is that whilst it is not always easy to estimate the cost impact of a risk, it is sometimes easier
+The purpose of multiple descriptors is that whilst it is not always easy to estimate the cost impact of a risk, it is sometimes easier to compare to a qualitative statement (e.g. "disruption to core activities / customers").

 In addition to qualitative statements, some guidance probabilities are given.
-These can also be considered as frequency of occurrence where 1% is equivalent to the likelihood of a 1 in a 100 year event occurring, 10% is a 1 in 10 year event, and 50% is a 1 in 2 year event, etc.
+These can also be considered as frequency of occurrence where 1% is equivalent to the likelihood of a 1 in a 100-year event occurring, 10% is a 1 in 10-year event, and 50% is a 1 in 2-year event, etc.